 Bobsled worlds moved to Germany over coronavirus worries

-This season’s bobsled and skeleton world championships were awarded to Altenberg, Germany, and moved out of Lake Placid, New York, on Tuesday because of concerns about the coronavirus pandemic and potential travel complications.
+This season’s bobsled and skeleton world championships were awarded Tuesday to Altenberg, Germany, and moved out of Lake Placid, New York, because of concerns across many winter sports about the coronavirus pandemic and potential travel complications for those coming to North America.

 The International Bobsled and Skeleton Federation said it made the move “to protect the health of athletes and spectators across the globe.”
 Lake Placid will be awarded the 2025 world championships instead.